-The academic year consists of two terms.
-The autumn term runs from end of August to mid-January and the spring term from mid-January to the beginning or middle of June.
+The academic year consists of two semesters.
+The autumn semester runs from end of August to mid-January and the spring semester from mid-January to the beginning or middle of June.
 While there is no formal study break around Christmas, there is a self-study period for one or two weeks with no scheduled lectures or seminars.

 Conditionally admitted students

 If you are conditionally admitted you must upload your degree certificate and transcript of your last semester(s) both in original language and with an English translation to your Universityadmissions account as soon as possible.

 During the first or second week, there will be an information tour at the University Library (to be scheduled), as well as other introductory activities that we soon will inform you about.

 Linköping University’s Master’s Programme in Ethnic and Migration Studies is hosted by a research institute called REMESO (Research in Migration, Ethnicity and Society).
 This means that your studies will take place in the context of ongoing research, carried out by the people who are also your teachers in the Master’s programme.
 If you want to find out more about the research institute, please visit the website at https://liu.se/remeso.

 We welcome you again to our exciting intellectual environment and challenging programme.
 You will receive more information at a later stage, but do not hesitate to contact the programme director Claudia Tazreiter with any questions you may have.
 For concerns of a practical nature, please contact LiU’s International Office.